AiCorsair/Python-Case-Study-365-Data-Science-Customer-Segmentation-in-Marketing/README.md

 ## VII.
 Marketing Strategy Recommendations

-After identifying the customer segments, we can now discuss the results with the marketing team to implement targeted strategies.
+After identifying the customer segments, we can now discuss the results with the marketing team to implement data-driven strategies.
 It’s noteworthy that 365 Data Science has equal spending budgets across the three region groups.

 ### 1. Facebook Campaigns